-Flows in these river systems are intermittent and unregulated, and flow events are typically associated with southern summer monsoonal weather systems.
+Flows in these river systems are intermittent and unregulated, and flow events are typically associated with summer monsoonal weather systems across northern Australia.

-The focus of water managers in 2019–20, with an expected very dry to dry resource availability scenario as identified in the Intersecting Streams catchment: Annual environmental watering priorities 2020–21, was to optimise the outcomes of recent flows with a focus on creating opportunities for northern basin recovery.
+The focus of water managers in 2020–21, with an expected dry to moderate resource availability scenario as identified in the Intersecting Streams catchment: Annual environmental watering priorities 2020–21, was to optimise the outcomes of recent flows with a focus on creating opportunities for northern basin recovery.

-These flows in the Intersecting Streams system in early 2020 included:
+Flows in the Intersecting Streams system in early 2021 included:

 - flows in the Paroo River that inundated parts of the Paroo Wetlands Ramsar site

-- flows in the Warrego system that extended through Toorale National Park and State Conservation Area in late 2019 and from March 2020 – use of Commonwealth held environmental water produced flows into the Darling River and onto the western floodplain
+- small flows in the Warrego system that extended through Toorale National Park and Toorale State Conservation Area in early 2021

 - inflows into the Culgoa, Birrie, Bokhara and Moonie rivers in early 2021, which provided connection to the Barwon River.